h0rhay/kraken-product-app/README.md

 I left the CSS in JS alone as, for an app this small, the global file was perfectly fit for purpose.
 In a more complex app with multiple states then a CSS in JS solution would be easier to maintain.

-There is a `desktop` branch with a wide screen view, as I was not sure if the goal was to closely follow the design, or to foolow this statement: _Ideally the app should be responsive._
+There is a `desktop` branch with a wide screen view, as I was not sure if the goal was to closely follow the design, or to follow this statement: _Ideally the app should be responsive._

 ---